CBIIT/OARS/Docs/PowerBI-embedding.md

-# NCI Web Reporting - PowerBI Embedding Inntegration
+# NCI Oncology Data Hub - PowerBI Embedding Inntegration

 ## PowerBI Embedded SDK
 PowerBI embedding is using the Javascript SDK.
 The SDK provides a set of functions that you can use to embed and control PowerBI reports [Microsoft docs](https://learn.microsoft.com/en-us/javascript/api/overview/powerbi/).